 The Equivalence Manager is composed of an equivalence checker and an updater.
 The equivalence checker (EC) contains a state equivalence checker, a knowledge equivalence checker, and an aggregator.
 The state EC checks equivalence by comparing the state transition of the physical world and the model.
 The knowledge EC is further refined into four levels according to the levels of self-awareness: stimulus EC, interaction EC, time EC, and goal EC.
 Each fine-grained knowledge checker is responsible for the knowledge comparison of that level.
 For instance, the interaction EC monitors the interaction-related knowledge in the knowledge base of the physical agents and the virtual agents.
 When the interaction-related knowledge in the physical and virtual agents deviate from each other, the equivalence manager should update the interaction knowledge base of each virtual agent.
 The aggregator coordinates the different ECs to decide which EC(s) to utilise.
 Such coordination may require a more sophisticated design and is out of the scope of this paper.
 Finally, inequivalence detected by ECs will trigger the updater to update the model by simulation re-initialisation (on the states and/or knowledge) and/or model adaptation.

-The equivalence manager can be implemented as a central entity or decentralised to each virtual agents.
-In a centralised manner as shown in \figurename\ \ref{fig: arch-SA}, the manager checks the knowledge of all agents, and update them at the same time.
-For the decentralisation, each virtual agent is assigned with an equivalence manager as shown in \figurename\ \ref{fig: arch-decentralised}.
+The equivalence manager can be implemented as a central entity or decentralised to each virtual agent.
+In a centralised manner as shown in Fig. \ref{fig: arch-SA}, the manager checks the knowledge of all agents, and updates them at the same time.
+For the decentralisation, each virtual agent is assigned an equivalence manager as shown in Fig. \ref{fig: arch-decentralised}.
 Each equivalence manager only checks the knowledge and state of the agent that it is attached to.
-All equivalence managers also work asynchronously that each manager decides by itself when to update its virtual agent.
-In this paper, we particularly focus on the interaction-related knowledge, and the equivalence checking by the interaction equivalence checker.
-The equivalence manager is assumed to be centralised.
+All equivalence managers also work asynchronously such that each manager decides by itself when to update its virtual agent.
+This paper particularly focuses on a centralised equivalence manager and the knowledge related to interaction, i.e. equivalence checking by the interaction equivalence checker.
+The decentralisation is left as a future work.